-In addition to learning to decode two-syllable compound words, Grade 1 students also tackle two-syllable words that consist of a root word with a simple suffix (e.g., yawn-ing, hunt-er, punt-ed).
-Typically the dot is placed immediately before the suffix.
-However, for words that contain double-letter spellings for consonants, in CKLA, we typically place the divider after the doubleletter spelling rather than between the two consonants (e.g., batt-ed, bigg-er, bunn-y).
+In addition to learning to decode two-syllable compound words, Grade 1 students also tackle two-syllable words that consist of a root word with a simple suffix (e.g., yawn·ing, hunt·er, punt·ed).
+We typically place the dot immediately before the suffix.
+However, for words that contain double-letter spellings for consonants, in CKLA, we typically place the divider after the double-letter spelling rather than between the two consonants (e.g., batt·ed, bigg·er, bunn·y).
 Teachers familiar with other ways to chunk or divide syllables may initially find this odd.
-This is done, however, because the double-letter spellings have been taught as single-spelling units in CKLA since Kindergarten ('nn' > /n/, 'mm' > /m/, 'tt' > /t/, etc.) and it is preferrable to be consistent in representing these spellings in the way students have been taught to process them (i.e., as whole entities for a sound).
-(Ultimately as students become more proficient at decoding and chunking syllables through subsequent grade levels, it really does not matter whether they visually chunk and decode these words as batt-ed or bat-ted.)
+We do this, however, because the double-letter spellings have been taught as single-spelling units in CKLA since Kindergarten ('nn' > /n/, 'mm' > /m/, 'tt' > /t/, etc.) and we wish to be consistent in representing these spellings in the way that students have been taught to process them, i.e., as whole entities for a sound.
+(Ultimately as students become more proficient at decoding and chunking syllables through subsequent grade levels, it really does not matter whether they visually chunk and decode these words as batt·ed or bat·ted.)
 Most students find chunking and decoding these two-syllable words consisting of root words and suffixes relatively easy.

 A greater challenge is encountered when chunking and decoding other types of multisyllabic words.
 To be successful in decoding these longer words, it is helpful if teachers and students recognize certain syllable types.
-Most reading specialists identify five different syllable types:
+Most reading specialists identify six different syllable types: